helloaca/helloaca/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing powerful AI capabilities
+- Anthropic for providing powerful Claude AI capabilities
 - Supabase for excellent backend-as-a-service platform
 - Vercel for seamless deployment experience
 - The open-source community for amazing tools and libraries